Bienvenue !

 BCA Structure

 The BCA is a non-profit association and is regulated under French law, specifically the Association Loi 1901.
 This law dictates that associations must be structured by a stated goal (the reason the association exists) and projects that attract members.
-The law also states that associations must be run democratically to ensure that all members of an association are empowered and can influence the operations of an association.
+The law also states that associations must be run democratically to ensure that all members are empowered and can influence the operations of an association.

 BCA Board of Directors and Executive Committee